DASpringate/daspringate.github.com/source/consulting/index.markdown

 ## Other

-I am a data science consultant for [Together Analytics](http://www.togetheranalytics.com).
-We provide data analytics services for enterprise and charities including big data, statistics, data science, data management and social media analysis.

-I am interested in new startup ideas in the tech and healthcare spaces and may be available for collaboration and consultancy on:
+I am interested in new startup ideas in big data, e-health, smart cities and future farming and may be available for collaboration and consultancy.

-* R
-* Statistics / Data mining / Machine learning
-* Building data pipelines and workflows
-* Web mining
-* Social media analytics
-* Python / Django
-* Clojure / Functional programming

 Get in contact and we can chat.